However, there’s plenty of good news, as well—in fact, there are tons of premium business lenders out there vying to fund your small business.

 While bank loans are some of the top options available to small business owners, they can be tough to qualify for.
 For many small business owners, alternative lenders offering more flexible and easier-to-qualify for financing is a better bet.

-Let’s take a look at the top 11 small business lenders for you to look into.
+Let’s take a look at some of the top small business lenders for you to look into.

-First up, the online lender BlueVine is a top business loan company that offers not one but two types of business loans—a short-term line of credit and an invoice financing product.
+First up, the online lender Bluevine is a top business loan company that offers a short-term line of credit.

-Their short-term line of credit, which they call Flex Credit, offers working capital to business owners looking for revolving funds for their business.
-This BlueVine product comes with the following ranges of terms:
+This product offers working capital to business owners looking for revolving funds for their business.
+This Bluevine product comes with the following ranges of terms:

 Next up on our list of top business lenders is Celtic Bank.
 This bank is an approved lender that disburses SBA loans to small businesses.